ideal-lab5/idn-sdk/contracts/idn-example-consumer-contract/README.md

    - `idn_para_id`: The parachain ID of the IDN Network
    - `idn_manager_pallet_index`: The pallet index for the IDN Manager pallet on the IDN Network
    - `self_para_id`: The parachain ID where this contract is deployed
-   - `self_contracts_pallet_index`: The pallet index for the Contracts pallet on the destination chain
+   - `self_contracts_pallet_index`: The pallet index for the Contracts pallet on the target chain
+   - `self_contract_call_index`: The call index for the `call` function in the Contracts pallet on the target chain
    - `max_idn_xcm_fees`: Maximum XCM execution fees in native tokens to prevent unexpected costs

 ### Interacting with the Contract